Google Glass: Applications

 Google Glass applications are free applications built by third-party developers.
 Glass also uses many existing Google applications, such as Google Maps and Gmail.
 Many developers and companies built applications for Glass, including news apps, facial recognition, exercise, photo manipulation, translation, and sharing to social networks, such as Facebook and Twitter.
 Third-party applications announced at South by Southwest (SXSW) include Evernote, Skitch, The New York Times, and Path.

 On March 23, 2013, Google released the Mirror API, allowing developers to start making apps for Glass.
 In the terms of service, it was stated that developers may not put ads in their apps or charge fees; a Google representative told The Verge that this might change in the future.

 On May 16, 2013, Google announced the release of seven new programs, including reminders from Evernote, fashion news from Elle, and news alerts from CNN.
 Following Google's XE7 Glass Explorer Edition update in early July 2013, evidence of a "Glass Boutique", a store that will allow synchronization to Glass of Glassware and APKs, was noted.

 Version XE8 made a debut for Google Glass on August 12, 2013.
 It brings an integrated video player with playback controls, the ability to post an update to Path, and lets users save notes to Evernote.
 Several other minute improvements include volume controls, improved voice recognition, and several new Google Now cards.

 On November 19, 2013, Google unveiled its Glass Development Kit, showcasing the translation tool Word Lens, the cooking program AllTheCooks, and the exercise program Strava among others as successful examples.
 Google announced three news programs in May 2014—TripIt, FourSquare and OpenTable—in order to entice travelers.
 On June 25, 2014, Google announced that notifications from Android Wear would be sent to Glass.

 The European University Press published the first book to be read with Google Glass on October 8, 2014, as introduced at the Frankfurt Book Fair.
 The book can be read as a normal paper book or—enriched with multimedia elements—with Google Glass, Kindle, on Smartphone and Pads on the platforms iOS and Android.

 MyGlass

 Google offered a companion Android and iOS app called MyGlass, which allowed the user to configure and manage the device.
-It was removed on February 22, 2020, from the Play Store.
+It was removed from the Play Store on February 22, 2020.